shricubed/nutri/README.md

 ## Syntax
 - !help: lists Nutrimatic syntax
-- !nutri query optional index: either lists the entire nutrimatic search results of the given query or a specific one based on the index.
+- !nutri [query] [optional index]: either lists the entire nutrimatic search results of the given query or a specific one based on the index.

 ## Examples